 Curiosity and focus alone aren’t enough.
 During my research, fear came up as the biggest barrier to change.
 Yet fear (along with failure) is one of the greatest levers you have available to enable your happiness.
 Building courage is centered around letting go of the conditioned belief that fear should be used as an alarm bell to run away rather than lean into possibility.
 Courage helps you step into fear knowing it is a universal, biological human emotion, and one that you can embrace and use to shape the change you’re trying to make.
 Leaning into fear (that is non-life threatening) enables us to creatively process and remove barriers that stand between wanting something and acting on it.

-Through my workshops in large corporations, I discovered that when we normalise fear and failure by sharing it openly with our peers, we realise that many of our fears are shared and that we are not alone.
-This, in turn, makes us feel better about ourselves and enables us to move through fear and failure in a way that is innovative, creative, and focused on growth, rather than limitation.
+Through my workshops in large corporations, I discovered that when we normalise fear and failure by sharing it openly with our peers, we realise that many of our fears are shared and that we're not alone.
+This, in turn, makes us feel better about ourselves and enables us to move through fear and failure in a way that is innovative, creative and focused on growth, rather than limitation.

-Part of being adaptable is accepting what you can’t change but acknowledging what you can.
+Part of being adaptable is accepting what you can’t change, but acknowledging what you can.
 Curiosity is a huge part of that.
-If you never question yourself, others, or the world around you, you will never see the possibilities, paths, or opinions that lie beyond what is most immediately available to you.
+If you never question yourself, others, or the world around you, you'll never see the possibilities, paths or opinions that lie beyond what is most immediately available to you.
 Curiosity requires us to be fully present, to listen more than we speak, to ask more questions, be observant of new ideas, and embrace the unfamiliar.
 Most importantly, it challenges our ingrained beliefs.

-Create a list of all the things you are curious about but have little to no knowledge of — and don’t limit them to work-related topics.
-Your list could include, “How will Artificial Intelligence impact my job?” but it could also include, “Why does a wine glass have a stem?” or even, “How do I start writing a book or start a podcast?"
+Create a list of all the things you're curious about, but have little to no knowledge of – and don’t limit them to work-related topics.
+Your list could include, 'How will artificial intelligence impact my job?', but could also include, 'Why does a wine glass have a stem?' or even, 'How do I start writing a book or start a podcast?'
 Once you’ve put down all your ideas, go over your list and highlight the one that lights you up the most.
 Now, dedicate a small amount of time each day to learning more about it.
 I gift myself 15 minutes of learning each morning before I do any work at all.
 Those 15 minutes add up to an extra 65 hours of knowledge-building a year.

 What happens when you master these skills?
 Quite a lot.
 Through my research, I found that when people build their ability to intentionally adapt, they:

-- Get better at taking control of their time because they know that it is their most precious and valuable resource.
+- Get better at taking control of their time because they know that it's their most precious and valuable resource.